We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 These are published by the CAA on our UK Regulations pages.
 EU Regulations and EASA Access Guides published by EASA no longer apply in the UK.
 Our website and publications are being reviewed to update all references.
 Any references to EU law and EASA Access guides should be disregarded and where applicable the equivalent UK versions referred to instead.

-Applicants wishing to obtain a commercial pilot licence or instrument rating are required, once all requirements for licence issue have been met and recommendation for test received, to undergo a skill test with an appropriately designated examiner.
 The skill test is designed to demonstrate the ability of the candidate to perform the relevant procedures and manoeuvres with the competency appropriate to the privileges granted.

-Once an examiner has been designated the examiner can only be changed by Flight Test Bookings, for example following a delayed test due to weather where the examiner is unable to accommodate the re-scheduled test, the CAA may designate a different examiner.
+Once an examiner has been designated, the examiner can only be changed by Flight Test Bookings.
+For example following a delayed test due to weather where the examiner is unable to accommodate the re-scheduled test, the CAA may designate a different examiner.

 Tests are normally arranged for a test date as close as possible to the date requested and normally within 10 working days, however applicants may be required to accept a delay where examiner availability is limited or where oversight activity by the CAA is required.